shubh1205/pyspark-kafka-boilerplate/README.md

-# Pyspark Mongo Boilerplate
+# Pyspark Kafka Boilerplate
-This is a boilerplate which has dependencies for pyspark(3.3.0) mongo(>4.x) connectivity
+This is a boilerplate which has dependencies for pyspark(3.3.0), Kafka(3.3.2) and mongo(>4.x) connectivity

 This is built on top of the docker image provided by docker stacks [here](https://hub.docker.com/r/jupyter/pyspark-notebook).
 It involves change to scala version to 2.12 from 2.13 as latest version of mongo-spark-connector(10.0.2) is not compatible with the latter.